Commons are resources that groups of people hold in common, self-govern according to agreed rules, and manage for individual and collective benefit.

 Private online marketplaces tend to prioritize profit-generating transactions.
 They try to minimize direct connection between users because they want all transactions to happen within the marketplace platform.
 Operating as a marketplace commons opens up new opportunities for exchange.
 It makes it possible to include initiatives that freely share information, focus on voluntary action, or are testing gift economy or mutual aid approaches.
 It also makes it possible to support integrations and off-platform connections that benefit the community.

-In order to fully transition to a new economic system, we need to change corporate and government policy and system level rules.
+In order to fully transition to a new economic system, we need to change policies at every level.
 A bounded marketplace commons provides space to test new standards and rules and demonstrate that they work.
 It makes it easier to identify ecosystem gaps (financial services, for example) and find creative ways to fill them.
-As new standards and approaches are tested and demonstrated, it becomes easier to mainstream them and change the system level story and rules.
+As new standards and approaches are tested and demonstrated, it becomes easier to mainstream a new economic story and change system level rules.

-Good Market follows Elinor Ostrom’s 8 design principles for self-governing and sustaining a commons:
+Good Market is aligned with Elinor Ostrom’s 8 design principles for self-governing and sustaining a commons:

 The identity of the group and the boundaries of the shared resource are clearly delineated.